 Thanks for starting the thread Mozo!
 I love reading the stories from that day and look forward to more.
-I wasn't there but he's my sorta story.
+I wasn't there but here's my sorta story.

 In October 1982 I was living in Pasadena California and had already been a Genesis fan for a little over 9 years but had heard nothing about a reunion about to take place in Milton Keynes.
 A few days after the gig, though, I was in my car driving to the supermarket one evening at sunset listening to KROQ, the radio station that had started the "rock of the 80s" format of ditching most 70s arena rock in favor of playing new wave artists such as Thompson Twins, Flock of Seagulls, and Duran Duran.
-The DJ on that evening was Jed The Fish, and after something like Thomas Dolby's Europa & The Pirate Twins had finished playing, Jed came on and expressed how bummed he was that he had missed a Genesis reunion show in England with Peter Gabriel.
+The DJ on that evening was Jed The Fish, and after playing something like Thomas Dolby's Europa & The Pirate Twins, Jed came back on and expressed how bummed he was that he had missed a Genesis reunion show in England with Peter Gabriel.
 My jaw dropped!
-I couldn't believe it.
+I couldn't believe what I was hearing.
 Then he proceeded to play "Supper's Ready" in its entirety.
 My destination was only about 10 minutes from home but instead of driving straight there, I took a detour and extended the drive so I could listen to all of Supper's Ready while enjoying the sunset.

 Joey, we were on the old forum (it was actually the 5th or 6th edition of the official forum).
 Whilst we don't remember everything.
 We do know that Nick Davis had a section on there.

 Having met Nick Davis twice (both at The Farm), its just one of those things that has slipped my mind.